CJ42/potato-tipper-contracts/README.md

   - `LSP1UniversalReceiverDelegate:LSP26FollowerSystem_FollowNotification` -> `0x0cfc51aec37c55a4d0b1000071e02f9f05bcd5816ec4f3134aa2e5a916669537`
   - `LSP1UniversalReceiverDelegate:LSP26FollowerSystem_UnfollowNotification` -> `0x0cfc51aec37c55a4d0b100009d3c0b4012b69658977b099bdaa51eff0f0460f4`

-- 🤝🏻 Act as an operator via `authorizeOperator(...)` to transfer tokens on behalf of the user's UP.
+- 🤝🏻 Act as an operator via [`authorizeOperator(...)`](https://docs.lukso.tech/contracts/contracts/LSP7DigitalAsset/#authorizeoperator) to transfer tokens on behalf of the user's UP.
   - Give it the allocated tipping budget as authorized amount / allowance.
-  - No 🥔 tokens need to be transferred to the Potato Tipper contract (it transfers them on behalf of the user's UP)
+  - No 🥔 tokens need to be transferred to the `PotatoTipper` contract (it transfers them on behalf of the user's 🆙).

-## Interaction Flow
+### Interaction Flow

 ![Interaction flow diagram](assets/interaction-flow-diagram.png)

 ## Learning

-You can learn more about the Potato Tipper and its design patterns that use the LSP1 Universal Receiver Delegate standard through the [`LEARN.md`](./LEARN.md) file.
+You can learn more about the Potato Tipper and its design patterns that use the [LSP1 Universal Receiver Delegate](https://docs.lukso.tech/standards/accounts/lsp1-universal-receiver-delegate/) standard through the [`LEARN.md`](./LEARN.md) file.

 ## Security Notes + Limitations